BioDAS/biodas.github.io/wiki/DASworkshop200903Day3.md

 This topic was suggeseted because I'd like to understand how 'ontologies' (in general) are implemented in DAS and how this relates to the feature annotation models in [Chado](/wiki/Chado "wikilink") or [GFF3](/wiki/GFF3 "wikilink"), for example.
+How should an annotator use an ontology?
+How should the use of an ontology be reflected in the client behaviour?
 This topic dosn't really fit with the idea of a 'hackathon', but is a very interesting aspect of DAS. i.e.

 What are: